 To demonstrate their understanding of the interview question and the framework, candidates may bring up how .NET supports single inheritance only, which means that a class can inherit only from one other class.
 Their answer may also touch on the transitive nature of inheritance — for example, the Ford class inherits from Car, which inherits from Vehicle.

 4. What is the difference between an abstract class and an interface?

 An abstract class is always used as a base class.
 It provides some abstract/virtual members that the inheriting entities must implement, as well as a partial implementation for a functionality.
-For extra credit during a .NET interview, your candidate might mention that this class can also declare fields.
+For extra credit, job candidates might mention that this class can also declare fields.
 Developers cannot create an object from this class.

 An interface, on the other hand, can declare properties, methods and events only (no access modifiers).
 The developer must implement all declared members.
 In short, an interface designates a contract/behavior that implementing classes should have.

 5. What is the difference between a class and an object, and how do these terms relate to each other?